claudiooandre/my_portfolio/README.md

 - Backend: Flask (Python)
 - Frontend: HTML and CSS
 - Email Integration: Flask with SMTP for sending contact form messages.
-- Hosting: (Specify if hosted on platforms like Heroku, AWS, or GitHub Pages)
+- Hosting: (Specify if hosted on platforms like GitHub Pages)

 How to Run Locally